jamesgurung/timetable-calendar-generator/README.md

 1. Open a command line and run one of the following commands:
     1. `dotnet makecal.dll` to generate comma-separated (.csv) calendar files
     1. `dotnet makecal.dll --ical` to generate iCalendar (.ics) files
-    1. `dotnet makecal.dll --online` to directly upload users' timetables to Google Calendar (this requires domain admin privileges)
+    1. `dotnet makecal.dll --google` to directly upload users' timetables to Google Calendar (this requires domain admin privileges)

 ### Input files